mollenburger/CropLand/README.md

 # CropLand
-ABM of land use change built with Mesa
+ABM of land use change built with [Mesa](https://github.com/projectmesa/mesa)

 # Summary
 There are three types of agents: Land, CropPlot, and Owner.
 Land contains location-specific properties and does not move (equivalent to NetLogo "patch").
 Each CropPlot agent represents a 1-ha field, and is linked to an Owner agent, who may own several CropPlots.

 The model is initialized using a config file (.csv) that lists owners, the number of CropPlots they own, and their starting wealth (zero for the moment).
-Land agents are placed based on a text file of suitability scores.
+Land agents are initialized based on a text file of suitability scores.
 Owners are placed at random, and their CropPlots are placed in an area surrounding the owner.
 At each model step, the harvest on each CropPlot is calculated based on Land attributes (suitability, number of steps cultivated or fallow).
 These harvests are summed for each owner to calculate that owner's wealth.
-When the Owner's wealth exceeds a specified threshold, a new CropPlot is created for that Owner.
+When the Owner's wealth exceeds a specified threshold, a new CropPlot is created for that Owner (cropland expansion).
 CropPlots move every 3 model steps, to the nearest high-suitability unoccupied Land location.
-The Owner's location is updated to be at the centroid of its CropPlots.
+The Owner's location is updated to be at the centroid of its owned CropPlots.

 # Model components
 **Agents**